jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 A: No. Once the delayed trigger from Singularity resolves, we are now past the point at which, "At the start of your turn..." would occur, so Magneto is not in play.

+^(Source: FB Post - UDE Approved)

+---

+Q: Can a main character still gain XP when you use Singularity on them?
+For instance Ghost Rider can he gain XP if Singularity is attacked and KO'd?

+A: Cards have to be in play for their powers to work unless their text says differently or the power could only work from another zone.

+^(Source: FB Post - Chad Daniel - UDE Approved)

+---

+Q:

 # [SP//dr](http://vs.tcgbrowser.com/images/cards/big/CV2-007.jpg)
 *Set: Crossover Vol. 2*